Visit to Perito Moreno Glacier

 The Upsala glacier is unique compared to the others; being the widest and the most ice-suspended in the water, it doesn’t break into little pieces like the others.

-In this glacier, when it breaks, the piece that breaks off is the entire front which is more than 13 kilometers long.
+When this glacier breaks, the piece that breaks off is the entire front, which is more than 13 kilometers long.

 Breaking like this creates a fairly violent wave in the lake that can overturn the boat, so they don’t come within 600 meters of the glacier, just in case.

-Apparently, it’s spectacular, and very few have a chance to watch it live.
+Apparently, it’s spectacular, and very few can watch it live.

 We were on the catamaran for about two hours.
 Then, we disembarked in Onelli Bay and walked through a forest until we reached Lake Onelli, where we saw three other glaciers; the Agassiz, the Bolado, and the Onelli glaciers.